gvwilson/sensibleadventures/nardica/nardica.md

 not even after the worst of Uncle Jack's rages.

 Aunt Naggie swept the carrots and cabbage into the frying pan and forced a smile.
 "Thanks, sweetie, but I'm aright.
-You should prob'ly go topside an' see if you can sort him out."
+You should prolly go topside an' see if you can sort him out."

 Iffy stood and put her arms around the woman who had sheltered her from storms